Hiking New River Gorge: Plan Your National Park Adventure

 Located in southern West Virginia, New River Gorge National Park is "close" to several towns and cities.
 Because it is such a long and narrow national park, there are several visitor centers that are close to their own respective towns.

 The most popular place, and where I recommend you base yourself, is the Canyon Rim Visitor Center.
 This is where the famous bridge is located, and it is near Fayetteville, West Virginia.
-This is a reasonably sized city with plenty of stores and supplies available.
+This is a reasonably sized city with plenty of stores.

 There is also a very cute downtown area in Fayetteville, along with hotels and other lodging options if you're not looking to go camping.
-After a day of hiking, you can head to Fayetteville for dinner or ice cream if it's hot out.
+After a day of hiking New River Gorge, you can head to Fayetteville for dinner or ice cream if it's hot out.

 The nearest airport to New River Gorge National Park is Yeager Airport in Charleston, West Virginia.
-It is about 70 miles, or about 1 hr and 10 minutes, to the park.
+It is about 70 miles, or 1 hour and 10 minutes, to the park.
 You will need to rent a car from the airport if you are flying in.
-There are no shuttles, and you will also need a car to get around the park.
+There are no shuttles, so you will also need a car to get around the park.

 New River Gorge Camping and Lodging

 New River Gorge National Park is perfect for nature lovers and campers.
 While there are no established campgrounds within the park itself, there are many nearby.
-You can also go primitive camping in New River Gorge; there are no fees and it is a first come, first served basis.
+You can also go primitive camping in New River Gorge; there are no fees and it is on a first-come, first-served basis.

-If you want to stay at an established campground, our top recommendation for nearby New River Gorge camping is Chesnut Creek Campground.
-You have to call to make a reservation; we really enjoyed our stay here and highly recommend it.
+If you want to stay at an established campground, my top recommendation for nearby New River Gorge camping is Chesnut Creek Campground.
+I really enjoyed my stay here and highly recommend it.

-If you do plan on camping, make sure you go prepared and check out our camping essentials so you have everything you need!
+If you do plan on camping, make sure you go prepared and check out my camping essentials checklist so you have everything you need!
+Below are my accommodation recommendations for your stay at New River Gorge.

-This national park covers over 70,000 acres so there are many miles of hiking trails here.
-There are trails for all levels of hikers, ranging from .25 miles to 7 miles.
+This national park covers over 70,000 acres so there are many miles of hiking trails in New Rover Gorge.
+There are trails for all levels of hikers, ranging in distance.
 You can also complete multiple hikes together if you're looking for a longer hiking adventure.

 New River Gorge National Park is a long and narrow park, so hiking trails can be fairly far from each other.
-You will definitely need a car to explore multiple trails as the trail map is divided into 5 main hiking areas.
+You will need a car to easily explore multiple trails.
 Many popular trailheads are located quite far apart.

 The most popular area to hike is the trails of Lansing and Fayetteville as is this where the New River Gorge Bridge is located.
 There are so many hikes to choose from in this park, many of which offer great views.